Keyrose557/Webhacking/README.md

 <img src="victim.gif">
 <br /> You can't win em all
 <img src="XXS.gif">
 - [ ] Steps to recreate:
-- You gotta scan your target!
+<br /> - You gotta scan your target!
 WPSCAN quick.
-- Read the INTEL...That means the References, dont be afraid of the rabbit hole.
+<br /> - Read the INTEL...That means the References, dont be afraid of the rabbit hole.
-- Chasing the white rabbit is hard, lets research!
+<br /> - Chasing the white rabbit is hard, lets research!
-- Lets give it a shot now, somethings bound to hit.
+<br /> - Lets give it a shot now, somethings bound to hit.

 ## Assets